Higher structure maps for free resolutions of length 3 and linkage: Structure maps and licci ideals

 \section{Structure maps and licci ideals}

-In this section we apply the results in the previous section to find relations between higher structure maps and total Betti number of linked ideals.
+Now we apply the results from the previous section to linkage, and demonstrate how higher structure maps can detect whether the total Betti number of an ideal decreases after some number of links.
 For Dynkin formats this has nice consequences related to Conjecture \ref{licciconjecture}.

 We work over a Gorenstein local ring $R$ with maximal ideal $\mathfrak{m}$ and infinite residue field $K$.
+As before, we assume $2,3\notin \mf{m}$.
 Let $I=(x_1, \ldots, x_n)$ be a perfect ideal of height 3 and denote by $\beta(I)$ the sum of Betti numbers of $I$.
 We denote by $w^{(i)}_{j,k}(I)$ some choice of higher structure maps associated to a minimal free resolution of $I$.

 Given an ideal $J$, minimally linked to $I$, it is well-known that $\beta(J) \leq \beta(I)$.
 This inequality may be strict, depending on the multiplicative structure of the free resolution of $I$.
 The ranks of the linear maps $w^{(3)}_1(I)$ and $w^{(2)}_1(I)$ modulo the maximal ideal $\mathfrak{m}$ are fundamental invariants of $I$ playing a role in its linkage properties.
 It is well-known (see for instance \cite[Equation 1.8]{AKM88}) that if $w^{(3)}_1(I) \otimes K \neq 0$, then it is possible to find a maximal regular sequence $\mathfrak{a} \subseteq I$, such that, setting $J:= (\mathfrak{a}):I$, then $\beta(J) < \beta(I)$.
 Notice that the rank of the structure maps modulo the maximal ideal $\mathfrak{m}$ does not depend on the particular choice of the lifts.